 Evaluation results: Similar to 'Attribute tree', but displays evaluation results.
-Notice that only options that are selected on the Charts Page are included into this report element.
+Only options that are selected on the Charts Page are included into this report element.
 Again, its format can be determined through Settings/Report.

 Chart: Prints out the chart that is currently displayed on the Charts Page.